-Mark Saul is the Director of the Center for Mathematical Talent at Courant Institute (NYU).
+Mark Saul is the Executive Director of the Julia Robinson Mathematics Festival.

 He spent 35 years in and around New York, teaching mathematics in classrooms from grades 3 through 12.
 More recently, he directs the Center for Mathematical Talent at the Courant Institute of Mathematical Sciences at New York University.